lsst-dm/alert_stream/README.md

 alert_stream
 ============

-Mock Kafka alert stream system Kafka for ZTF data for use specifically on epyc machine.
+Code to access the ZTF alert stream on epyc remotely.

 Requires Docker and Docker Compose for the usage instructions below.